 - the UE shall set value of the 'Embedded SCI format' field as indicated by higher layers.

-- if 'Embedded SCI format' indicates that SCI format 2-A is embedded within this SCI format 2-D then the UE shall include in the '[Embedded SCI format payload]' field the fields of SCI format 2-A, set as specified above.
+- if 'Embedded SCI format' indicates that SCI format 2-A is embedded within this SCI format 2-D then the UE shall include in the 'Embedded SCI format payload' field the fields of SCI format 2-A, set as specified above.

-- if 'Embedded SCI format' indicates that SCI format 2-B is embedded within this SCI format 2-D then the UE shall include in the '[Embedded SCI format payload]' field the fields of SCI format 2-B, set as specified above.
+- if 'Embedded SCI format' indicates that SCI format 2-B is embedded within this SCI format 2-D then the UE shall include in the 'Embedded SCI format payload' field the fields of SCI format 2-B, set as specified above.

 <omitted text>